PeteCui/omnipaxos/README.md

 3. Cargo run with the parameters --id --peers
 Example
    cargo run --example runtime -- --id 3 --peers 1

 How to boot client?
 1. Modify the network address you need in the client.rs
 2. cargo run --example client

 How to use command?
-EXample
-Write:
-1 w key value
+1. Write: 1 w key value
-Read:
-1 r key
+2. Read: 1 r key
-Snapshot:
-1 s
+3. Snapshot: 1 s

 OmniPaxos
 ============